-Jamii Publishing is opened for submissions from January 1 until January 31 of every year.
+Jamii Publishing will open for submissions summer of 2018.
 Submissions are free.

 We publish literary poetry.
 But that definition can be quite broad.
 We look for things that are unusual and a bit hard to categorize.
 Slipstream, hybrid, children's poetry, multiple authors, short story, lyric essay, visual/textual is all fine.
 We also publish broadsides and we are initiating a handmade limited chapbook series for local artists (San Bernardino, CA) this year.